-You are to complete all three parts of the handout: Part A, Part B. Part C may be turned in for extra credit.
+Project: You will work individually for this project.
+You are required to complete Part A and Part B. Part C may be turned in for extra credit.

-1. Part A: ADAPTIVE NOTCH FILTER.
+• Part A: ADAPTIVE NOTCH FILTER.

 DO NOT use high level Matlab commands that may be available in the Signal Processing and other Matlab toolboxes for adaptive filtering in this part.
 It is easy and much more instructive to write your own Matlab code to implement these.